compomics/pride-converter/trunk/pride_converter/PRIDEConverter/src/main/props/README.txt

    Please note that some of the JAR files used by the PRIDE Converter may not have the same license as the PRIDE Converter itself.
-If you want to use one of these in a different context, make sure to obtain the original license for the JAR file in question.
+If you want to use any of these in a different context, make sure to obtain the original license for the JAR file in question.